Licursi-dev/parisii-beatles-web-app/README.md

 - Bingo caller and classroom activity tools
 - Dark mode and high-contrast accessibility settings
 - Adjustable text sizing
-- Responsive design for different screen sizes
+- Designed for desktop and modern web browsers
 - Local storage support for saved settings and scores

 ## Technologies Used